-For Sparkling and Still Wine, Precision Harvesting is Key: Our only rule is to make the best wines we can.
+For Sparkling and Still Wine, Precision Harvesting is Key: Our only rule is to make the most delicious wines of the vintage.
 We wait until harvest to decide sparkling or still, as the main difference is the brix level (or the amount of sugar in the grapes, less for sparklings, more for still).
 Then winemaker David Munksgard considers berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
 When making Pinot Noir the key is to achieve uniformity of ripeness and maturity within the vines and clusters.
 If necessary, parts of a single block may be picked on different days.

-Tasting Notes: A Pinot Noir that affects the senses on multiple levels.
-Intense and dark as to color.
+Tasting Notes: This Pinot Noir affects the senses on multiple levels.
+Intense and dark in color.
 A mix of raspberry, cherry, spice and cola by nose.
 By mouth, silky and smooth with a lingering complexity.
-This is a grand red with intensity built out of floral notes, mineral notes, depth of cherry flavors, scents of tobacco, tangerine and citrus leaf.
+This is a grand red with intensity built on floral notes, mineral notes, deep cherry flavors, scents of tobacco, tangerine and citrus leaf.
 Cellar-worthy.